carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 python 2.7

-(Note: other tf versions not tested, and please notify us if it also works :0) Our user friendly confirmed that TensorFlow 1.6 with CUDA 10.0 also works.
+(Note: other tf versions not tested, and please notify us if it also works :0)

+-Updated on Mar 2020: Our user friendly confirmed that TensorFlow 1.6 with CUDA 10.0 also works.
 ```

 #### 1. Data preprocessing